gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 This is particularly helpful for teams of people collaborating on a site with pages with very different technical and business requirements.
-Different parts of the site can develop independently of each other.
+Different parts of the site can evolve independently of each other.

 One client I'm working with on Gatsby 1.0 (a stealth startup in San Francisco) is using Gatsby to build both their marketing site *and* SaaS